Novokuznetsk Kuzbass, Russia Travel Guide

 Ideal for winter sports (Sheregesh resort).

 Extreme cold in winter is a main weather regard for Novokuznetsk.
-You must pack appropriate, heavy-duty warm gear to defend against frostbite and hypothermia.
+You must pack appropriate, heavy-duty warm equipment to defend against frostbite and hypothermia.

-Sudden temperature drops happen during spring and autumn transition seasons, so always check forecasts.
+Sudden temperature drops happen during spring and autumn transition seasons, so always look at the forecast.
 Novokuznetsk experiences no monsoon or hurricane risks.

 December-March for best snow, especially Sheregesh resort.